when it burst forth from the womb ...

 - Diablo franchise: Anu the Warrior of Order is one of the two deities who participated in the earliest recorded point in time by slaying Tathamet the Prime Evil in a Mutual Kill.
 Anu's corpse eventually formed itself into The High Heavens, while Tathamet's became The Burning Hells.

-- The Elder Scrolls: While the Daedra are considered forces of chaos, Jyggalag is the exception to his kin in being the Daedric Prince of Order, specifically associated with Logical Order and Deduction.
+- While the Daedra are considered forces of chaos, Jyggalag is the exception to his kin in being the Daedric Prince of Order, specifically associated with Logical Order and Deduction.
 He was an incredibly powerful Control Freak even other Daedric Princes were scared of, so they cursed him into an Ironic Hell of being the most chaotic Daedric Prince of them all; Sheogorath, Daedric God of Madness.

 - Final Fantasy